NoroffFEU/development-platforms/web-hosting-case-study.md

 ### Backups

-Backups is very important.
-It can prevent data loss, which is very important.
+Backups are very important, especially if your site handles sensitive information such as e-commerce orders.
+They can prevent data loss in the event of an incident.
 It does not matter how good your website is, a website can always get hit by something which will take the website down.
-A good web hosting company should restore your website with minimal downtime and make frequent automatic backups of your website to like I said prevent data loss.
+A good web hosting company should restore your website with minimal downtime and make frequent automatic backups to protect your website.

 ## Strengths